School Psychology FAQ

-For this academic year, we have decided to make the GRE optional for applicants to the Ph.D. program.
+Taking the GRE is optional for applicants to the Ph.D. program.
 The GRE is not required for ADV CER or ADV CER BIL applicants.
 Please note that all applications are reviewed holistically, and we therefore do not prioritize the GRE score over other indicators.
 We take into consideration one’s educational history, background and experiences, references (particularly those that speak to academic potential), and test scores (where applicable).
 Given the writing-intensive nature of our Ph.D. program, we do consider the writing score of the GRE, in addition to a history of research experience.

 Is the TOEFL or IELTS required?

 All applicants for all programs whose native language is not English and who did not attend an undergraduate institution in a country where the official language is English must submit an original TOEFL or IELTS test score report (TOEFL Code: 2252).
 IELTS scores can be sent to 45 Columbus Ave., 2nd Floor, New York, NY, 10023.
 Please review further information here.